-7 Books That Will Help You Record Better
+9 Books That Will Help You Grow As An Engineer And Producer

 Sounds like you need a lifetime to figure it all out?
 Perhaps.
 But luckily a lot of gifted engineers and producers are willing to share their secrets.
-There are several books about the recording process that can open your eyes and ears to ideas you wouldn’t have considered otherwise.
+There are several books about recording, mixing, mastering and producing that can open your eyes and ears to ideas you wouldn’t have considered otherwise.
 Some ideas are new, but certain tried and true methods simply stand the test of time.
 Here’s some of our go to books:

 This book starts at the beginning, the recording process at its core.
 After all, if you do a great job recording vocals and instruments, it makes your job much easier because they already sound great.
 The book focuses on recording the best track possible regardless of the studio and equipment you’re working with.
 In this later edition, it also includes QR codes that take you to other resources online to further your education.
 You’ll have access to audio and video clips that will really bring their tips to life.
 The author, Bill Gibson, has been recording for over 35 years and has written 37 books about audio recording and production.
 He’s written books alongside Bruce Swedien and Quincy Jones and more.